 There is epoxy-based and cement-based grout.

 The usage depends on the width of the joint.
-For thinner joints, the unsanded grout is best to create a smoother surface and strong bond.
+The unsanded grout is best for thinner joints to create a smoother surface and strong bond.
 The sanded grout is preferable for wider joints.

-There could be an issue as the sanded grout could scratch the surface of marble or glass.
-Unsanded version is best for soft, natural stone.
+There could be an issue as the sanded grout could scratch the marble or glass surface.
+The unsanded version is best for soft, natural stone.

-Epoxy grout is expensive hence less popular among home buyers.
+Epoxy grout is expensive and hence less popular among home buyers.
 It is flexible and has waterproof properties.
-Ideal for usage as kitchen counters, floor, and bathrooms.
+Ideal for usage as kitchen counters, floors, and bathrooms.
 Considerably stronger than cement-based grout but less malleable than caulk.

-Grout application is through the float (move through surface of the water) and then wipe the excessive residue.
+Grout application is through the float (moving through the surface of the water) and then wiping the excessive residue.

-Grout is versatile and applicable on the various surface material.
-The usage on planes at a 90* angle and with different materials blended is not possible.
+Grout is versatile and applicable to various surface materials.
+Using planes at a 90* angle and with different blended materials is impossible.

 To maintain and protect grout, clean the floor with a dry towel or vacuum to remove dirty water.
 While applying the cleaner, let it soak on the surface for a few minutes to disperse the dirt.